vbrazo/algorithms-archives/README.md

 #### Selection Sort

-Selection Sort is a variation of Bubble Sort where swaping happens only once per pass.
+Selection Sort is a variation of Bubble Sort where swapping happens only once per pass.
 Each pass identify largest element in current array and swap it with element at last position.
 Number of comparison are same as that of Bubble Sort, but number of swaps are `O(n)`.